deckhouse/sds-node-configurator/e2e/E2E_USAGE.md

 `regress`, and `stress-test`.
 The Makefile default is `GINKGO_LABEL_FILTER ?= !stress-test` (matching the storage-e2e reusable workflow default).
-The `host-pid` spec needs netlink discovery (`enableNetlinkBlockDeviceDiscovery` in `cluster_config*.yml`) and reads host mountinfo over SSH/`crictl` on the node.
+The `host-pid` spec needs netlink discovery (`enableNetlinkBlockDeviceDiscovery` in `cluster_config*.yml`) and reads host mountinfo over SSH on the node (agent PID via `/opt/deckhouse/bin/crictl` or a cgroup scan fallback).

 ```bash
 # smoke (default)